Cicada

 Basically everywhere in the world except in the Arctics and Antarctic regions.
 There it is simply too cold for them and they do not find any food.
 Cicadas such as the meadow froghopper also live in Europe, but the chirping singing cicadas can only be found in Africa.

-The Largest and the Smallest Cicada
+The Smallest Cicada

-The body of the Empress cicada is 2.7-4.3 inch (7-11 cm) long and has a wingspan of 7-7.8 inch (18-20 cm).
-Thus, it is the largest cicada of the world.
 The smallest cicadas include the leafhoppers and the delphacidae with a body length of just 0.07 inch (2 mm).

+Cicadas are preyed upon by other insects.
+But the don't just have natural enemies.
 Cicadas are considered as delicious food in Australia, Thailand, Japan, China, Burma, Africa, Malaysia and Papua New Guinea.